Join the problem-solving WhatsApp group to get your answer: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 – It is an air blower sir connected at 4.16 kV

 – Unless there is some strong reason this H.R grounding is selected.
-Because of cost and other reasons distribution TRX earthing used for gen. neutral earthing
+Because of cost and other reasons distribution of TRX earthing is used for gen. neutral earthing

-– There TRX 4.16kv winding capacitance connecting bus duct or cable capacitance, if any surge arrestors etc are required to size sec. the resistance that will be connected in secondary earthing distribution TRX.
+– There is TRX 4.16kv winding capacitance connecting bus duct or cable capacitance if any surge arrestors etc are required to size sec. the resistance that will be connected in secondary earthing distribution TRX.

 – I think that the place where ground faults are common, and place where grounding potentials play a significant role, and place where ground conductors are exposed to humans will require high resistance grounding.

-– Can you give an example of such places or application where is being implemented?
+– Can you give an example of such places or applications that are being implemented?

 – Underground mines, airports, data centers, etc